 - Two QBs have thrown 6 TD passes in a Thanksgiving game.
 In 1977, Bob Griese tossed 6 TDs passes in a 55-14 win over the St. Louis Cardinals, while Peyton Manning matched that feat by throwing 6 of his own during a 41-9 win over Detroit in 2004.

-- Tampa Bay & Cincinnati are the only current NFL teams to play on Thanksgiving and not have at least one win.
+- Tampa Bay & Cincinnati are the only current NFL teams that have played on Thanksgiving and not have at least one win.
 They are both 0-1 on Thanksgiving.

 - OJ Simpson has the most rushing yards in a single Thanksgiving Day game with 273 yards vs. Detroit in 1976.

-- The Vikings have the highest winning percentage of any team on Thanksgiving with more than 1 appearance.
-They are 5-1 all-time.
+- The Philadelphia Eagles have the highest winning percentage of any team on Thanksgiving with more than 2 appearance.
+They are 6-1 all-time.